 This is especially true for women like me who are "petite", meaning short - we need shorter poles and smaller grips.

-- If you're going to use the trekking poles for winter hiking and/or snowshoeing, you'll need to be able to swap out the small baskets on the end of the poles for something larger.
+If you're going to use the trekking poles for winter hiking and/or snowshoeing (see Mount Rainier photo above), you'll need to be able to swap out the small summer baskets on the end of the poles for something larger.

-- Pole tip materials: Rubber tips fit over carbide tips to give you a wide range of options for traction.
+Rubber tips are made to fit over the carbide tips to give you a wide range of options for traction.

-- Wrist straps are handy while on slopes to ensure you don't lose your pole if you lose your grip.
+Wrist straps are handy while on slopes to ensure you don't lose your pole if you lose your grip.

 Pick your top 3 "must have" features, and you'll see what you can expect to pay for a good set of hiking poles.

-As I've mentioned earlier, I've used every reputable brand on the market and tried out every feature.
+As I've mentioned earlier, I've used every reputable brand on the market, and tried out every feature.

 I've leaned on my poles on steep rocky or icy descents, used them to probe swiftly flowing streams, defended myself against overly curious mountain goats (rest assured, no goats were harmed), and used them to prop up shelters.

-Here are my top 3 "must have" features:
+Here are my top 3 "must have" features.

 You push down on a small lever to lock the pole to a particular length, and open up the lock with a reverse motion.

-I'm willing to pay for this feature, and not use it when I'm going uphill.
+I'm willing to pay for this feature, and then not use it when I'm going uphill.